 We will continue to accept NEW patients to receive mediation assisted treatment.
 If an individual identifies as an opioid user, they will be given Narcan and able to engage in individual therapy with a counselor.

 Narcan is available for patients and/or individuals who have a loved one in need to help reduce the risk of overdose from coming in contact with opioids.
 To obtain Narcan, contact Keystone’s main office Monday-Friday 8am-4pm at 803-324-1800.
 If it is outside of this time frame, please contact our inpatient unit at 803-324-0404.

-Our withdrawal management services (detox) will operate as usual with a decreased census to allow for social distancing between patients by giving each patient their own room.
+Our withdrawal management services (detox) will operate as usual with a decreased census to all for social distancing between patients by giving each patient their own room.
 New patients will be accepted as decreased census allows.

 Please continue to visit keystoneyork.org and follow us on Facebook to receive up-to-date information.

 - We are diligently following guidance and best practices from the Centers for Disease Control and Prevention (CDC).